niklasramo/palikka/README.md

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*

-Returns a new Deferred instance.
+Returns a new deferred.

 ###.when()

-Returns a new Deferred instance that will be resolved/rejected when all provided Deferred instances are resolved or rejected.
-Any non-Deferred object within the deferreds array will be instantly resolved.
+Returns a new deferred that will be resolved/rejected when all provided deferreds are resolved or rejected.
+Any non-deferred object within the deferreds array will be instantly resolved.

 **Syntax**